massimocaprinali/cloud-foundry-public/getting-started-swift.md

  View your app at: http://localhost:8080.
 Any names you enter into the app will now get added to the database.

  This sample application uses the `Kitura-CouchDB` package to interact with Cloudant.
-[Learn more...](https://github.com/IBM-Swift/Kitura-CouchDB)
+[Learn more...](https://github.com/IBM-Swift/Kitura-CouchDB){: external}

  Make any changes you want and re-deploy to {{site.data.keyword.cloud_notm}}!